How does a vanishing deductible work

-How does Progressive's Deductible Savings Bank coverage work?
+Avoid paying your auto deductible with Progressive’s Deductible Savings Bank coverage*

-If you purchase our Deductible Savings Bank coverage, we'll subtract $50 from your policy's comprehensive or collision deductible for each six-month auto policy period that you go without an accident or violation.
+If you purchase our Deductible Savings Bank Coverage, we'll subtract $50 from your auto policy's comprehensive or collision deductible for each six-month auto policy period ($100 if you have an annual policy) that you go without an accident or violation.

-If you file a claim, you pay the reduced deductible amount.
-If you choose to continue the coverage, your Deductible Savings Bank amount resets and you'll keep earning the $50 benefit for each policy period in which you have no accidents or violations.
+If you choose to continue Progressive’s Deductible Savings Bank coverage, the amount resets and you'll keep earning the $50 benefit for each policy period in which you have no accidents or violations.

 The cost for a disappearing deductible option is generally affordable but depends on your insurer.